 Minimally Invasive Procedures

 In addition to lifestyle treatments and drugs, there are minimally invasive treatments for OA.
-These treatments aim to restore proper joint function, and include:
+These treatments aim to restore proper joint function and include:

 Cortisone shots can help reduce inflammation, which decreases swelling and pain in arthritic joints.
 Cortisone injections should only be administered by an experienced clinician and used judiciously to avoid complications and side effects.

 Knee injections.
 Artificial joint fluid is an option for people who have symptomatic knee OA.
 The treatment involves a series of injections into the knee joint.
 The fluid lubricates and cushions the joint allowing it to move more easily.
-Relief from an injection last three to six months.
+Relief from an injection lasts three to six months.

 Other Medical Treatments

 Physical therapy can help improve muscle strength, increase the range of motion, and reduce pain.
 A physical therapist can help you develop an exercise regimen suited to your needs.

 Assistive devices can help with function and mobility.
 Items such as splints, braces, and shoe inserts can help support weakened joints, take pressure off injured bones, and reduce pain.
 Some custom products need to be prescribed by a doctor and fitted by a physical or occupational therapist.
 Scooters, canes, and walkers can help with mobility.
 Other tools such as jar openers, long-handled shoehorns, and steering wheel grips are also available without a prescription.

 Severe cases of OA may require surgery to replace or repair damaged joints.
 There are several types of surgery used to treat OA.